The Department of Public Works Vision

 The department also maintains traffic signs as well as street markings such as school walks and cross walks.
 Traffic sign vandalism is costly to the taxpayer because replacement is labor intensive and signs are expensive.
 If you are aware of vandalism, please report it to the Township.

 The Public Works Department also maintains the Township’s sewer and storm water systems and also maintains all Township parks and recreation areas.

-Public Works Employees includes Director of Public Works, Bruce Beaver, along with nine (9) other employees: Shawn Corey, Ronald Franko, Leo Gigliotti, Roman Glemba, Aaron Laughlin, Keith Palen, Fred Schragl, Richard Sheppick and William Torre.
+Public Works Employees includes Director of Public Works, Bruce Beaver, along with eight (8) other employees: Shawn Corey, Ronald Franko, Leo Gigliotti, Roman Glemba, Aaron Laughlin, Keith Palen, Fred Schragl, and Richard Sheppick.